IBFed: representing the international banking community

 The Associations of the IBFed support the efforts of their members to remain leaders in serving their customers’ needs, looking into the opportunities and challenges of digital banking and new technologies.

-The Associations of the IBFed help their members to demonstrate their economic and social contribution hereby addressing the varying expectations from public authorities and public opinion while preserving their key role in providing financial services on a sustainable basis.
+The Associations of the IBFed help their members to demonstrate their economic and social contribution hereby addressing the varying expectations from public authorities and public opinion while preserving their key role in providing financial services on a sound basis.